nobrick/reborn/README.md

 ### CorrSelector
 * get a group of correlated series with target series for training
 * corr() in PostgreSQL

 ### DataGen
 * use Enum.chunk

 ### Trainer

 ### Predictor

 ### Backtest
+- [ ] Save predictions to a file for later uses.
+- [ ] Checks if the two periods (target_chunks and lookup_chunks) conflict each other instead of outputing results.

 ### Control

 ### Slack